Learning a convex cost-to-go for single step model predictive control: Problem formulation

-Only a single step prediction into the future is used, however the section of the trajectory that is left out is captured by the embedded value function, $\mathcal{V}^{MS}_{N-1}$, which is called the cost-to-go.
-Due to the structure of the problem, every MPC problem has an implicit cost-to-go $\mathcal{V}^{ctg}_{N-1}$.
-Due to considering considerably fewer variables than a problem with large $N$, the computational cost of solving a nominal MPC problem online could be greatly reduced if $\mathcal{V}^{ctg}_{N-1}$ were known.
-This benefit is compounded when considering a multistage problem, as using a control horizon of 1 means that the problem size grows \textit{linearly} and not exponentially with the number of cases, $S$.
+Only a single step prediction into the future is used, however the section of the trajectory that is left out is captured by the embedded value function, $\mathcal{V}^{MS}_{N-1}$, which is called the cost-to-go. {As the uncertainties are independent and not a function of the state, the same cost-to-go function, $\mathcal{V}^{MS}_{N-1}$, is evaluated for each scenario at $x_{1,s}$.} The computational cost of solving a nominal MPC problem online could be greatly reduced if $\mathcal{V}^{MS}_{N-1}$ was explicitly known and could be evaluated easily, as the optimization problem {is much smaller}.
+This benefit is compounded when considering a fully branched multistage problem, as using a control horizon of 1 means that the problem size grows \textit{linearly} and not exponentially with the number of scenarios per branch point.